 Research shows there is a 71% decrease in feelings of appreciation when recognition is not given after employees make an extra effort —which means recognition’s impact diminishes the longer you wait to give it.

-There are no approvals or special authorization needed to recognize, and a mobile app ensures employees can give recognition anywhere, anytime.
+There are no approvals or special authorisation needed to recognise, and a mobile app ensures employees can give recognition anywhere, anytime.
 Immediate recognition has now become part of day-to-day life at Hindalco, leading to a 5-point increase in employee engagement and a recognition score that is 6 points higher than other high-performance companies.

 9. Build a multidirectional appreciation system.